AWikia/SkinEvelution/docs/Overview.md

 ### ``--highlight-background-color`` (Accepts: ``<color> | auto``)
 This is used as the background color of selected text in High Contrast mode and primary form controls.
+When set to ``auto``, it picks the hyperlink color.
 In High Contrast Mode, it substitutes the Warning Generic Color.

 ### ``--highlight-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of selected text in High Contrast mode and primary form controls.